top of page

 In the event of a cancellation, the competition will refund the application fee.

-Piano Concerto (One Movement - Virtual)
+Piano Concerto (One Movement - Live/Virtual)

-Category A: Up to 8 years old
+Elementary: Up to 8 years old

-College Category 19 - 25
+College and Professional 19 - 29

 Piano Concerto (One Movement - Asia Chapter Live)